 Q: Are Lightforce lights suitable for ATV’s, motorbikes, snowmobiles etc?

 A: Absolutely!
 The lightweight and durability factor makes them the logical choice!
 In extreme conditions we have no equal.
 Plus all the modular filter versatility to give you maximum visibility.

 Q: Do you make an HID with a really blue or purple output?
 I want the brightest light!

 A: Contrary to advertising hype the trend towards even bluer almost purple color output beyond the 6000k+ range does not allow you to see further.
-INFACT IT IS COMPLETELY THE OPPOSITE AND SCIENCE DOES NOT LIE!
+In fact, the complete opposite is true!
 The ‘K’ (kelvin) rating is inversely proportional to the light output, therefore the lower the ‘K’ the brighter the light output.
-At LIGHTFORCE we choose proven performance over bling with no exceptions.
+At Lightforce we choose proven performance over bling with no exceptions.
 Don’t be misled!

 Q: Can I install and wire the lights myself?